Emergent Weyl-like points in periodically modulated systems: Model

-Figure~\ref{fig_dual}(d1) shows the energy spectrum as a function of position $z$ with $k_x\!=\!k_y\!=\!0$.
-Notably, a band inversion is observed near $z\!=\!z_{c\pm}$, clearly illustrating the spectral flow of the stacked system.
-Additionally, the edge states (zero-energy modes) can be observed in Fig.~\ref{fig_dual}(e1) that are dual to Fig.~\ref{fig_dual}(e2).
+Figure~\ref{fig_dual}(d1) shows the energy band as a function of position $z$ at $k_x\!=\!k_y\!=\!0$.
+A clear band inversion occurs near $z\!=\!z_{c\pm}$, highlighting the spectral flow characteristic of the layered topological structure.
+Additionally, Fig.~\ref{fig_dual}(e1) reveals the presence of a Fermi arc, further demonstrating the topological nature of the system.

+Moreover, the total 3D Hall conductivity for the $m$th occupied band is given by~\cite{burkov2011weyl} where $j_{z}\!=\!z/a$ is the layer index, $L_z$ is the system length along the $z$ direction, $\sigma_{H}^{2D}(z)\!=\!(e^{2}/h)C_{m}(z)$ is the Hall conductance of each layer associated with the $m$th occupied band, $C_{m}(z)$ is defined in Eq.~\eqref{eq:Chern_z}, and $L_{z}$ denotes the system size along the $z$ direction.
+Using the critical values $z_{c\pm}$ obtained in Eq.~\eqref{eq:z_c}, we can simplify the 3D Hall conductivity expression as

+where the approximation in the second line assumes $L_{z}\!\gg\! a$, allowing the sum to be replaced by an integral over $z$.
+This result highlights how the 3D Hall response is governed by the range of layers exhibiting nontrivial topology.

+The specific choice of the finite system length $L_z$ along the $z$ direction plays a crucial role in the topological analysis.
+In our numerical calculations, we take a finite system length $L_{z}\!=\!\lambda_{z}$ along the $z$ direction, where $\lambda_{z}$ is the modulation period such that $V(z)\!=\!V(z\!+\!\lambda_{z})$.
+Under this choice, two Weyl-like points appear along the $z$ direction in the finite system.

+If a shorter length is chosen, for example, $L_{z}\!<\!z_{c-}$, no Weyl-like point exists in the finite system.
+If $z_{c-}\!<\!L_{z}\!<\!z_{c+}$, there will be only one Weyl-like point at $z_{c-}$.
+Conversely, for a longer length, such as $L_{z}\!=\!2\lambda_{z}$, four Weyl-like points will emerge in the finite system.

+Therefore, although $V(z)$ is spatially periodic along $z$, the way this periodicity enters the topological analysis depends on the specific choice of the finite system length $L_{z}$ in the $z$ direction.